-- Preserve community character - Maintain affordability - Add more housing options and supply to meet market demand and need - Provide supportive infrastructure for housing, including multimodal transportation options (pedestrian, bicycle, automobile, and transit), parks and open space, and community facilities
+- Preserve community character - Maintain affordability - Add more housing options and supply to meet market demand and need. - Provide supportive and equitable infrastructure for housing at all income levels, including multimodal transportation options (pedestrian, bicycle, automobile, and transit), parks and open space, and community facilities.

 - Implementation actions at the end of this chapter directly support achieving each component of this vision.

-See more detailed implementation recommendations pages 5.19-5.24
+See more detailed implementation recommendations pages 5.18-5.24